Go Nepal, Kathmandu Nepal

-Kathmandu is known as the city of temples and is home to five UNESCO World Heritage Sites.
-The cultural heritage of the Kathmandu Valley is illustrated by seven groups of monuments and buildings which display the full range of historic and artistic achievements for which the Kathmandu Valley is world famous for.
-The seven include the Durbar Squares of Hanuman Dhoka (Kathmandu), Patan and Bhaktapur, the Buddhist stupas of Swayambhu and Bauddhanath and the Hindu temples of Pashupati and Changu Narayan.
+Kathmandu is known as the "City of Temples," and it has five UNESCO World Heritage Sites.
+The Kathmandu Valley's cultural heritage is represented by seven groups of monuments and buildings that showcase the full range of historic and artistic achievements for which the Kathmandu Valley is world famous.
+The Durbar Squares of Hanuman Dhoka (Kathmandu), Patan, and Bhaktapur are among the seven, as are the Buddhist stupas of Swayambhu and Bauddhanath, and the Hindu temples of Pashupati and Changu Narayan.

-You will mostly enjoy Kathmandu because of the beautiful sceneries of mountains you will be able to witness.
-Whether you're barrelling through the traffic-jammed alleyways of the old town in a rickshaw, marvelling at the medieval temples or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be an intoxicating, amazing and exhausting place.
+You will mostly enjoy Kathmandu because of the beautiful mountain scenery you will be able to see.
+Whether you're riding a rickshaw through the traffic-choked alleyways of the old town, admiring the medieval temples, or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be intoxicating, amazing, and exhausting.

-The Kathmandu Durbar Square holds the palaces of the Malla and Shah Kings who ruled over the city.
-Along with these palaces, the square also surrounds quadrangles revealing courtyards and temples.
-It is one of three Durbar Squares in the Kathmandu Valley in Nepal, all of which are UNESCO World Heritage Sites.
+The Kathmandu Durbar Square houses the palaces of the city's rulers, the Malla and Shah Kings.
+In addition to these palaces, the square is surrounded by quadrangles that reveal courtyards and temples.
+It is one of three Durbar Squares in Nepal's Kathmandu Valley that are UNESCO World Heritage Sites.

-Swayambhu, now a UNESCO World Heritage Site, goes back to ancient times.
-The earliest written record of the Great Stupa of Swayambhu is a 5th century stone inscription.
-Honoured by kings, monks, and pilgrims alike, the stupa has been restored and repaired on numerous occasions.
+Swayambhu, a UNESCO World Heritage Site, dates back to antiquity.
+A 5th century stone inscription is the earliest written record of the Great Stupa of Swayambhu.
+The stupa, which has been honored by kings, monks, and pilgrims alike, has been restored and repaired on numerous occasions.

-The exact date of Pashupatinath’s construction is unknown.
-Despite this fact, the Pashupatinath is considered the oldest Hindu temple of Kathmandu.
-It is popularly known amongst foreigners as the Monkey Temple owing to the large monkey population residing in the area.
+The precise date of construction of Pashupatinath is unknown.
+Despite this, Pashupatinath is considered Kathmandu's oldest Hindu temple.
+Because of the large monkey population that lives in the area, it is popularly known as the Monkey Temple among foreigners.

-The story about the Bouddha Stupa is important, and it is incredibly inspiring.
-The Buddhist stupa of Boudhanath dominates the skyline.
-The ancient Stupa is one of the largest in the world.
-The influx of large populations of refugees from Tibet has seen the construction of over 50 Tibetan Gompas (Monasteries) around Boudhanath.
-As of 1979, Boudhanath is a UNESCO World Heritage Site.
-Along with Swayambhunath, it is one of the most popular tourist sites in the Kathmandu area
+The story of the Bouddha Stupa is significant and incredibly inspiring.
+The Boudhanath Buddhist stupa dominates the skyline.
+The ancient Stupa is one of the world's largest.
+Due to the influx of large populations of Tibetan refugees, over 50 Tibetan Gompas (Monasteries) have been built around Boudhanath.
+Boudhanath was designated a UNESCO World Heritage Site in 1979.
+It is, along with Swayambhunath, one of the most popular tourist destinations in the Kathmandu area.

-Departure from: Taleju Adventure PVT.
-LTD (Thamel, Kathmandu, Nepal)
+Departure from: Go Nepal Travel, Tours & Trekking (Thamel, Kathmandu, Nepal)